-If you’re trying to build a chatbot or search engine, you’ve likely heard some talk about vector databases.
+If you’re trying to build an AI agent or search engine, you’ve likely heard some talk about vector databases.

 Vector databases play an essential role in the interplay between data, resources, and queries, but tackling them can be daunting.
 I’ve been there: scrolling through esoteric terms like embeddings and fuzzy search, not sure whether I was over-engineering or just missing something basic.